 Having had my twin boys, who are now in top UK universities, enrolled in ISL from Grade 1 to Grade 12, I can definitely say that ISL is THE place to ‘Build Our Best Selves’ with the support and expertise of great teachers who really care!

 The International School of Lyon is a not-for-profit association (French law 1901).

 ISL is an IB World School under the supervision of the International Baccalaureate® for its Primary Years Programme and Diploma Programme.
 It is a registered Cambridge Assessment International Education school, a member of the Educational Collaborative for International Schools and the English Language Schools Association.
 Although not part of the national system, ISL is regularly inspected by the French National Education Ministry with very positive reports each time.

 Our national and cultural diversity is great with over 45 nationalities from all over the world.

 Fluency in English is not a requirement to be accepted into ISL.
 Students from all nationalities with different home languages attend our school, with special support in English (ESOL) for those who need it.
 In secondary school, however, a minimum level is required in order to access the curriculum and ensure academic success.

-French is compulsory for all students in ISL, with the number of periods per week ranging from 10 in early years to 5 in Grades 1-10 and 4 or 6 in Grades 11 and 12.
-All levels are mixed for immersion in the Early Years but after that students are divided into Ab Initio (beginners), Language B (intermediate) and Language A (native/advanced).
+French is compulsory for all students in ISL, with the number of periods per week ranging from 10 in Kindergarten to 5 in Grades 1-10 and 4 or 6 in Grades 11 and 12.
+All levels are mixed for immersion in Kindergarten, but after that students are divided into Ab Initio (beginners), Language B (intermediate) and Language A (native/advanced).
 Extra French lessons are usually available for Ab Initio and Language B students who wish to progress more quickly.